What is graphene?

 Our next generation production machine is in the design phase and is scheduled to be commissioned in Q4 2021.
 Its production capacity is anticipated to be 1,000-2,200 square meters per day.
 Our equipment is designed to be scalable at low cost to meet the quantities demanded by industry.

 Why has graphene taken so long to get traction?

 Sixteen years of intensive scientific research have proven graphene to be an incredible material.
 However, taking graphene from the lab to industrial scale has faced significant challenges; mainly producing consistent quality graphene sheets at scale and an affordable price.

 General Graphene was founded on the premise that, in order to industrialize graphene’s amazing properties, we would have to focus on engineering at scale.

 We are addressing these issues by designing state-of-the-art production system that can produce in excess of 100,000 square meters/year, at significantly lower manufacturing costs.
 Furthermore, our systems are designed to scale and produce the consistent volumes that industry needs.
 Higher-speed manufacturing units are already in design for commissioning end of 2021.

 Is CVD graphene safe to handle?

-There are no known health or safety issues associated with sheet-based graphene.
+It is perfectly safe to handle CVD graphene and there are no known health or safety issues associated with film-based graphene.
 Numerous carbon medical products have been approved by the FDA since the late 1960s, and the biocompatibility of graphene is well documented.
 Indeed, CVD graphene is a highly prized growth substrate for human stem cells.